ErpNetDocs/tech/modules/logistics/wms/how-to/setup-warehouse-manager-view.md

 ### Functional Highlights

 - Enables creation of **Follow-Up Store Orders** (e.g., for unfulfilled lines)
-- A link to the partial fulfillment logic or UI command will be provided

 ## Web Panel 4: Warehouse Orders Navigator